 US dollars are accepted island wide.
 Exchange rates vary if you choose to purchase Jamaican dollars.
 Exchanging money is not necessary.
 Most commercial establishments (including restaurants, supermarkets and liquor stores) accept credit cards.
 Staff members and drivers do prefer to receive their gratuities as cash in US dollars.

 Tourism is Jamaica's leading industry, so reserve flights early.
 Your destination is Montego Bay (MBJ).
-Air Jamaica, Air Canada, Air Tran, American, British Air, Continental, Delta, Jet Blue, Northwest, United, USAir and Virgin Atlantic are major carriers.
+Air Jamaica, Air Canada, American, British Air, Delta, Jet Blue, Northwest, United, Southwest and Virgin Atlantic are major carriers.
 Several charters operate from the East Coast, the Midwest and Europe.
 A new private plane terminal enables expedited Immigration and Customs clearance for our private plane passengers.

 Check-in and Check-out Times